-As technology evolves in other industries, it also moves forward in the medical field.
+As technology evolves across various different industries, it is similarly moving forward in the medical field.
 When it comes to diabetes technology and management, there are a number of unique ideas and solutions that have come out in the last few years and more that are being developed for the future.

-Learn more about some of the diabetes apps and tech that can make your life easier now and in the future, and keep reading to learn how our team at OKRA Care is involved in developing innovative diabetes management solutions.
+Learn more about some of the diabetes apps and tech features that can make your life easier, both now and in the future.
+As a bonus, you can find out how our team at OKRA Care is involved in developing innovative diabetes management solutions!

-While there are several digital glucose monitoring devices, not all of them are Bluetooth compatible.
-Those that can sync work together with a diabetes app to track and store your data wirelessly.
-In addition to monitoring your blood sugar, you can use this technology to track your weight, nutrition, and more.
+While there are several digital glucose monitoring devices in the market today, not all of them are Bluetooth compatible.
+Those with syncing capabilities work with a diabetes app to track and store your data wirelessly.
+In addition to monitoring your blood sugar levels, you can use this technology to track your weight, nutritional levels, and more.

 Once your monitor takes a sample, it transfers the information to any smartphone for simple data sharing and easy tracking.

-OKRA Care is pleased to announce that we are releasing our own Bluetooth-enabled glucose monitoring device with an app to help all our customers take better care of themselves with more advanced diabetes technology.
+OKRA Care is pleased to announce that we are releasing our own Bluetooth-enabled glucose monitoring device with an accompanying phone app to help our customers take better care of themselves.
 Details and availability will be announced in the coming months!

 Continuous Subcutaneous Insulin Infusion, or CSII, is another unique diabetes technology that takes insulin pumps to a new level.
-Many people who suffer from diabetes choose to receive their insulin this way through a tube that is placed underneath their skin.
+Many diabetics choose to receive their insulin this way, through a tube that is placed underneath their skin.
 Typically, the tube is placed on the abdomen, the upper arm, or the inside of the thigh.

 Some devices allow you to control the pump via Wi-Fi or Bluetooth.
-They also have insulin bolus calculators already built-in that are based on the prescription for each patient.
-The pump operates depending on the insulin-to-carb ratio input from a patient’s doctor — eliminating human error and misdosing.
+They also have insulin bolus calculators already built-in that are based on the individual prescription for each patient.
+The pump operates depending on the insulin-to-carb ratio input from a patient’s doctor, eliminating human errors such as taking the wrong dosage.

 Types of CSII Pumps